 Chapter 17 describes the judgment of the Great Harlot in the Reformation.
 The harlotry that is judged is the “fornication with the kings of the earth.”
 The woman sat on seven mountains, which are seven kingdoms.
 Through fornication with the kings of the earth, the beast gained power over the saints for “42 months.”
 In verses 8 to 18, we are going to see how that happened.

 We must remember there was only one so called “Church” until the Reformation, which was the Great Harlot.
-The believers who belonged to the true kingdom of heaven were “in the wilderness,” and known only to God, as described in Chapter 12.
+The true believers, New Jerusalem, was “in the wilderness,” and known only to God, as described in Chapter 12.

-The Great Harlot, called Babylon, and the true kingdom of heaven continue today.
+The Great Harlot, called Babylon, and New Jerusalem continues today.
 But Babylon today, is not the Catholic Church alone.
 We need to understand the true meaning of “the beast” and “his kingdom.”

 Jesus Christ established the true teachings of the Church during a literal period of three and a half years (42 months).
 The beast, or “antichrist,” meaning “substitute Christ,” is only a figurative person.
 He established false teachings over a period of 42 months, which are really 1278 years.